DaiTran2210/Global-Superstore-Analysis-Power-BI-/README.md

 - People: table stores information of sellers in each region
 - Returns: table records returned transactions
 ### II.
 Business Questions
-Senior manager wants to grasp information about the company's business situation to develop a market expansion strategy and decide on choosing strategic products.
-Dashborad should be:
+the senior manager needs the lowdown on the company’s business to figure out how to expand into new markets and pick the right products.
+The dashboard should:
-- Presenting business situation in international markets to Senior Manager.
+- Show the business situation in international markets in a way that's easy for the senior manager to understand.
-- Highlight important indicators for Senior Manager to decide in which markets to develop and which products are suitable for each international market.
+- Highlight key indicators to help decide which markets to grow in and which products fit each market best.
 ## II.
 Design Thinking Method
 **Here are the five steps of design thinking:**
 ### Step 1 - Empathize